Date Thesis Awarded

 Boron nitride nanotubes (BNNT) have high thermal conductivity as well as the property of being electrically insulating, making them of interest for applications in high power electronics.
 BNNT contain impurities due to the production process.
 They must be removed to optimize performance.
 A procedure of high temperature treatment in a pure oxygen environment was developed and proven to be effective at removing boron impurities from BNNT.

 Kim, William, "Characterizing the Ductile-Brittle Transition of Polyamide-11/ Purification and Characterization of Boron Nitride Nanotubes" (2018).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1254.